Layli Long Soldier: Career

 In 2010, Layli Long Soldier published the chapbook Chromosomory.
+This chapbook introduces her distinct style of creating visual poetry.

-In 2013, she participated in the art exhibit Pte Oyate at the Red Cloud Indian School, alongside Roger Broer, Michael Two Bulls, and Keith Brave Heart.
+In 2013, she participated in the art exhibit Pte Oyate (Pté is Buffalo, Oyate is Nation) at the Red Cloud Indian School, alongside Roger Broer, Michael Two Bulls, and Keith Brave Heart.

 In 2015, Long Soldier joined the faculty in the English department of Diné College.
 Long Soldier is an editor of the journal Drunken Boat and the poetry editor for Kore Press.

+In 2017, her first volume of poetry, Whereas, was published in by Graywolf Press.
+The collection examines the historical narratives of Native tribes in the United States through a thoughtful investigation of language.
+The book received national attention for its interrogation of political rhetoric.

+In 2022, Long Soldier created Night Poems and Day Poems as part of a poetry commission from the Holt/Smithson Foundation.
+The series reflects on human relationships with weather and climate, forming a part of the World Weather Network project, which gathers artistic responses to global weather observations.

+Beyond her literary career, Layli Long Soldier also creates visual art.
+Her art practice often involves creating shapes out of her poem's structure, adding to ideas relevant to her poem.
+She also creates architectural sculptures by using materials such as steel, textiles, mirrors.
+These sculptures often reflect themes from her literature as well.

+Poetry

+Chromosomory

+Long Soldier’s first published chapbook, Chromosomory (2010), was published by Q Ave Press in 2010.
+This work was the beginning of her professional publishing career.

+Whereas

-Her first volume of poetry, Whereas, was published in 2017 by Graywolf Press.
-The collection explores the systemic violence against and cultural erasure of Native tribes in the United States through a thoughtful investigation of language.
-Whereas responds to the cautiously phrased and quietly passed 2009 U.S. Congressional Apology to Native Peoples for the history of genocidal policies and actions enacted by the United States Federal government against Indigenous peoples.
+Long Soldier’s first full-length poetry collection, Whereas (2017), was published by Graywolf Press in 2017.
+Whereas responds to the passed 2009 U.S. Congressional Apology to Native Peoples for the history of genocidal policies and actions enacted by the United States Federal government against Indigenous peoples.
 In writing these poems, Long Soldier studied similar apologies from governments worldwide to Indigenous peoples and considered the nature of an authentic apology.

-The volume's longest poem, the five-page "38," recounts how 38 Dakota warriors were hanged, with the approval of President Lincoln, after the 1862 Sioux Uprising on December 26, 1862.
+The volume's longest poem, the five-page "38," recounts how 38 Dakota warriors were hanged, with the approval of President Lincoln, after the Dakota War of 1862 on December 26, 1862.
 Long Soldier writes, "This was the same week that President Lincoln signed the Emancipation Proclamation."
 Long Soldier read this poem in the documentary Lakota Nation vs. United States, forming one of the narrative backbones of the film.
+The poem was also the finalist for the National Book Award for poetry and won the National Book Critic Circle award and the PEN/Jean Stein Book award.

 Whereas also invokes personal experiences, including Long Soldier's reflections on her relationship with her daughter and motherhood.